Smudge202/smudge202.github.io/_posts/2016-04-19-action-conflicts.md

 So close, but so far.
 Fortunately, `ASP.Net 5` is compeltely open source, so it didn't take me long to track down [the method](https://github.com/aspnet/Mvc/blob/6.0.0-rc1/src/Microsoft.AspNet.Mvc.Core/Infrastructure/DefaultActionSelector.cs#L37-L99) that [throws this exception](https://github.com/aspnet/Mvc/blob/6.0.0-rc1/src/Microsoft.AspNet.Mvc.Core/Infrastructure/DefaultActionSelector.cs#L90-97).

 However, not only is ASP.Net 5 open source, but it's also incredibly extensible compared to it's predecessors.
-We can see that [line 72](https://github.com/aspnet/Mvc/blob/6.0.0-rc1/src/Microsoft.AspNet.Mvc.Core/Infrastructure/DefaultActionSelector.cs#L72) calls the virtual [`SelectBestActions`](https://github.com/aspnet/Mvc/blob/6.0.0-rc1/src/Microsoft.AspNet.Mvc.Core/Infrastructure/DefaultActionSelector.cs#L106) to allow consumers to *interfere* with conflict resolution!
+We can see that [line 72](https://github.com/aspnet/Mvc/blob/6.0.0-rc1/src/Microsoft.AspNet.Mvc.Core/Infrastructure/DefaultActionSelector.cs#L72) calls the virtual [`SelectBestActions`](https://github.com/aspnet/Mvc/blob/6.0.0-rc1/src/Microsoft.AspNet.Mvc.Core/Infrastructure/DefaultActionSelector.cs#L106) method to allow consumers to *interfere* with conflict resolution!

 So, I inherited from the `DefaultActionSelector` and added an `override` for the method: